-- The Department of Geography is committed to providing and maintaining a workplace which is safe, where risks to the health of it's employees, students and visitors are minimized, and to promote good practice in health and safety matters.
+- The School of Geography is committed to providing and maintaining a workplace which is safe, where risks to the health of it's employees, students and visitors are minimized, and to promote good practice in health and safety matters.

-- The departmental Laboratory Manager is Julie Clark (email@example.com).
+- The school Laboratory Manager is Julie Clark (email@example.com).
 She oversees the use of laboratory areas, provides appropriate training to all staff and students who wish to use the laboratory, maintains a register of trained users and checks that individual laboratory supervisors are maintaining correct Health and Safety procedures within their respective areas.

 - Individual laboratory and workshop areas have designated supervisors.
 These supervisors are required to provide training as appropriate for all users of these areas, to ensure that correct Health and Safety procedures are in place and are followed.

 - Some areas are designated as "HSNO Exempt Laboratories".
 These come under strict operational guidelines which must be followed.
 Other areas are designated workshop areas and again strict operational procedures are in place.
 Other areas designated teaching have fewer specific restrictions other than general care and attention.
 The HSNO Exempt Laboratory is designated as a "CLOSED FOOTWEAR AREA" and the wearing of open-toed footwear such as jandals or sandals in this area is not permitted.

 - Comprehensive fire and emergency procedures are in place throughout the school.
 All areas of the school will have designated Fire Wardens who will ensure the rapid and complete evacuation of the building in any emergency and monitor the condition of local fire escape routes and fire equipment.
 The fire alarm systems within the Richardson Building are regularly tested and an evacuation drill is undertaken twice annually.

 - First Aid: The school will provide an adequate number of suitable qualified first aiders and sufficient first aid equipment and supplies, taking into account where specific hazards exist.